 Aikin and Justiss campuses provide extended library hours during the summer in order to encourage summer reading.
 Justiss also conducts a Family Reading Night once a week during the regular school term.

 DMAC (Data Management for Assessment and Curriculum) is a web-based software suite designed to assist educators in the development and management of curriculum and assessment data for Texas schools.
-Teachers have the ability to access TAKS data and benchmark data to instantly determine which students or groups of students need additional instruction on specific objectives.
+Teachers have the ability to access STAAR data and benchmark data to instantly determine which students or groups of students need additional instruction on specific objectives.
 DMAC is available for all campuses.

 Support for program implementation is provided through personnel, instructional materials, supplies, ongoing professional development, and the furniture, technology hardware, and software necessary for program operation.